insight about making a change

 "I guess this is how it is and I'll just have to find a way to deal."

 Is a spiritual advisor with psychic abilities.
-She is a trained healer and enjoys sharing her wisdom with anyone who is willing to listen.
+She is a trained healer and enjoys sharing her wisdom.